HusenjanDev/Quartz/content/Documents/0012 Cortex XDR Monitoring Active Directory.md

 ## Information

-We recently experienced a incident where a company administrator changed the `userPrincipalName` of someone in the management.
+We recently experienced a incident where a company administrator changed the `userPrincipalName` of someone important in the organization.
 This lead to a investigation where we needed to find out who made the changes and the reasoning behind it to ensure that organization is secure.

 ## Mitigation

-Once it was confirmed that the `userPrincipalName` of someone in the management were changed the following actions where performed on the account.
+Once it was confirmed that the `userPrincipalName` of the account was changed the following actions were performed on the account.

 1. Account was disabled through Active Directory
 2. Monitoring all sign-ins occurred in Microsoft Entra and Active Directory